Slovenia: Music

 Harmony singing is a deep rooted tradition in Slovenia, and is at least three-part singing (four voices), while in some regions even up to eight-part singing (nine voices).
 Slovenian folk songs, thus, usually resounds soft and harmonious, and are very seldom in minor.
 Traditional Slovenian folk music is performed on Styrian harmonica (the oldest type of accordion), fiddle, clarinet, zithers, flute, and by brass bands of alpine type.
 In eastern Slovenia, fiddle and cimbalon bands are called velike goslarije.
-From 1952 on, the Slavko Avsenik's band began to appear in broadcasts, movies, and concerts all over the West Germany, inventing the original "Oberkrainer" country sound.
+From 1952 on, the Slavko Avsenik's band began to appear in broadcasts, films, and concerts across West Germany, inventing the original "Oberkrainer" country sound.
 The band produced nearly 1000 original compositions, an integral part of the Slovenian-style polka legacy.
 Many musicians followed Avsenik's steps, including Lojze Slak.